-A range of opportunities are available for endurance coaches throughout the year.
+A range of opportunities are available for endurance coaches throughout the year, these include:

 - Regional Coach and Athlete workshops